 He’s dead… so I figured he couldn’t screw things up any worse than they were.

 In the spirit of poking the bear, I tried an experiment over a few weeks.
-I wanted to establish just how hateful I could provoke “reasonable people” from both sides to act by simply reciting published facts or comparisons and common meme content, basically, just repeating the things each side already knew about each other.
+I wanted to establish just how hateful Americans can be to their own people.

-I have concluded that there is no limit to the animosity we are capable of showing to each other in today’s America. – The reasonable contingency is silent.
+I concluded that there is no limit to the animosity we are capable of showing to each other in today’s America. – If there is a reasonable contingency, they are complacent.

 Common ground is less common than an honest politician.

 I’m working on seven decades of wandering aimlessly across this earth; I was around when we only had 48 stars, I have vivid memories of the Anti-war protests of the ’60s, and I was an active participant in the Cocaine/Contra wars south of the border, in the ’70s and ’80s.